 However, there is still a way to be involved with homemade soaps and make money without need a ton of time and money.
 You could simply become an affiliate for Etsy, as well as any other marketplaces similar to it.

 Etsy pays its affiliates 4% of everything they help sell.
 Amazon’s affiliate program pays out about the same amount, 4%, up to 15%.
-In the affiliate world, this is considered low but there's initial investment and risk on your part.
+With other affiliate programs you may be able to earn up to 75% of the sale price, depending on what you’re promoting.